tlc033/n8n-installer/README.md

 This script will:

 1. Pull the latest changes from the Git repository.
-2. Stop the currently running services using `docker compose down`.
+2. Stop the currently running services.
-3. Pull the latest Docker images for all services using `docker compose pull`.
+3. Pull the latest Docker images for all services.
-4. Ask if you want to re-run the n8n workflow import (useful if new workflows were added).
+4. Ask if you want to re-run the n8n workflow import (useful if you skipped import during installation).
-5. Restart the services using the `scripts/04_run_services.sh` script.
+5. Restart the services.

 ## Important Links